Improving Treatment of

 Exploring Biological Pathways Associated with Symptoms and Adherence to Oral Anticancer Medications among Patients with Multiple Myeloma

 This pilot study will expand upon the existing infrastructure of Dr. Belcher’s career development award (K23NR019296) to explore biological pathways associated with symptoms and adherence to oral anticancer medications among patients with multiple myeloma.
-(Funding Source: Center for Research and Evaluation Pilot/Feasibility Program, University of Pittsburgh School of Nursing)
+(Funding: Center for Research and Evaluation Pilot/Feasibility Program, University of Pittsburgh School of Nursing.)

 Formative Work to Address Intersecting Prescription Opioid and Chronic Pain Stigma in Cancer Survivors (Supplement to NIH HEAL Initiative)

-Dr. Hailey Bulls is a study Co-Investigator leading a qualitative study that focuses on addressing two stigmatizing public health problems experienced by cancer survivors: chronic pain and prescription opioid use.
-This study will include interviews with cancer survivors, caregivers, and clinicians to identify the contributors and consequences of prescription opioid and chronic pain stigma.
-(Funding … Read more
+Dr. Hailey Bulls was appointed Co-Investigator for this qualitative study that focuses on addressing two stigmatizing public health problems experienced by cancer survivors: chronic pain and prescription opioid use.
+The study conducted interviews with cancer survivors, caregivers, and clinicians to identify the contributors and consequences of prescription opioid and chronic pain stigma.
+(Funding Source: NIH/NIDA … Read more